apollo

 Ankylosing Spondylitis

-Ankylosing Spondylitis is an inflammation of the spine which can impact the lower back, hip and pelvic area.
+Ankylosing Spondylitis is a spine inflammation that can impact the lower back, hip and pelvic area.
 Stiffness due to arthritis can cause the bones of these areas to fuse or even cause painful bony outgrowths.

 Spinal Stenosis